Sunday, May 12, 2024

 “One must portray life not as it is, and not as it ought to be, but as it appears in our dreams,” Treplev declares.
 This is exampled in the brief play, a very abstract work which seems to be going nowhere even before Arkadina’s curt interruptions.

 Treplev is rather obnoxious, understandably vexed around his cold mother but also openly bitter at her lover Trigorin.
-The scalding Arkadina calls this jealousy, and she has a point, though Chekhov does present Trigorin as something of a literary lightweight, dashing off clever, popular works between long bouts of fishing and eventually romancing the much younger Nina while Arkadina isn’t looking.
+The always abrupt Arkadina calls this jealousy, and she has a point, though Chekhov does present Trigorin as something of a literary lightweight, dashing off clever, popular works between long bouts of fishing and eventually romancing the much younger Nina while Arkadina isn’t looking.

 TRIGORIN: A youthful love, alluring, poetic, carrying one off into a world of dreams – the only thing on earth that can give happiness!
 I have never known a love like that….
 In my youth there wasn’t time, I was always haunting the editors’ offices, fighting off poverty….
 And now that love has come at last, and is beckoning me….
 What sense is there in running away from it?
 [ACT III]